SaltieRL/carball/README.md

 ## Developing
 Everyone is welcome to join the carball (and calculated.gg) project!
 Even if you are a beginner, this can be used as an opportunity to learn more - you just need to be willing to learn and contribute.

+### Usage of GitHub
+All contributions end up on the carball repository.
+If you are new to the project you are required to use your own fork for first changes.
+If you do not have any previous git / github experience that is completely fine - we can help with it.
+If we believe that you are comitted to working on the project and have experience in git we may give you write access so that you no longer have to use a fork.
+Nonetheless, please wait until your contrubtion is ready for a review to make the pull request because that will save resources for our tests and reduce spam.
+For testing you should use your own fork, but take note that some carball tests may fail on a fork

 ### Learning about carball
 Currently, there is active creation of the carball wiki on GitHub - it aims to provide all relevant information about carball and development, so if you are a beginner, definitely have a look there.
 If you can't find information that you were looking for, your next option is the calculated.gg Discord server, where you may send a message to the #help channel.

 The carball code is also documented, although sparsely.
 However, you still may find information there, too.

 ### Testing
 The main requirement is to run PyTest.
 If you are using an IDE that supports integrated testing (e.g. PyCharm), you should enable PyTest there.
+The secondary requirement (to compile the proto files) is to run the appropriate `setup` file (setup.bat for Windows, setup.sh for Linux/Mac).

 If you've never tested your code before, it is a good idea to learn that skill with PyTest!
 Have a look at their official documentation, or any other tutorials.